hexchat/documentation/script_python.rst

 xchat.strip(text, length, flags)
 ^^^^^^^^^^^^^^^^^^^^^

-This function can strip colors and attributes from text, length and flags are optional.
+This function can strip colors and attributes from text, length and flags are optional defaulting to all.

 Flags:
    - 1: Strip colors
    - 2: Strip attributes
+   - 3: Strip all

 .. code-block:: python